-When the weather is grey and I crave something comforting and warming, this sheet pan carrot and red pepper soup is something I make on repeat.
+When the weather is grey, and I crave something comforting and warming, I make this sheet-pan carrot and red pepper soup on repeat.
 It's like sunshine in a bowl!
 It's such a simple recipe - the vegetables roast together on a tray and then get blended into a thick, velvety soup with a gentle garlic and leek savoury base and a hint of fennel.
-Just prepare the vegetables, pop in the oven and finally blend.
+Just prepare the vegetables, pop them in the oven, and finally blend.
 The results?
 A flavourful vegan soup that is great for wintery evenings or even a nutritious light lunch.

-If you like this simple, straightforward sheet pan soup, then also try my roasted tomato, leek and red pepper soup.
+If you like this simple, straightforward sheet pan soup, try my roasted tomato, leek, and red pepper soup as well.

 Why You'll Love This Carrot and Red Pepper Soup